FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

-A storm door protects your exterior door from bad weather and also provides ventilation.
-Most door manufacturers sell prehung doors in kits so installation is easy.
-The kits include all the hardware you need to install the door, such as hinges, pneumatic closers and latches.
+A storm door protects your exterior door from bad weather and provides ventilation.
+Most manufacturers sell prehung doors in kits, so installation is easy.
 Choose a door based on your specific needs and the size and style of your house.

 Storm doors come with varying combinations of screen and glass panels.
 Many have removable panels that can be changed depending on the season.
 Along the bottom, most doors have a sweep — one or more flexible strips designed to keep moisture, dirt and outside air from entering your home.

 Before you buy a storm door, check its components in the store.
-Open and close the door to make sure the hinges and latches operate smoothly.
+Open and close the display model to make sure the hinges and latches operate smoothly.
 For long life, the components should be of the highest quality you can afford.

-Most storm door units can be adjusted slightly to fit into a door frame.
-The parameters for this adjustment vary by manufacturer, so ask a millwork associate at your local Lowe's for help determining the best size door for you.
+Storm doors come in two standard sizes — 32 inches for back doors and 36 inches for entry doors.
+There are 30-inch storm doors, but these aren't common and are usually found in older homes (pre-1980s).
+Most units can be adjusted slightly to fit on top of a door frame.
+Ask a millwork associate at your local Lowe's for help determining the best size door for you.

-Measure the height and width of your door frame carefully before you visit the store so you'll have the information to find the correct door size.
-Measure the space between the exterior brick mold trim pieces, not the inner door jamb.
+Measure the height and width of your door frame carefully before you visit the store.
+Take the width measurement at the top, center and bottom, measuring the space between the exterior brick mold trim -- not the inner door jamb.

-Before installing the door, inspect the wood jamb and trim around your door opening to make sure it's secure and will support the weight of your storm door.
-Use a level to make sure the door frame is square.
-If it isn't, use shims — pieces of wood or aluminum — to ensure a correct fit.
+Before installing, inspect the wood jamb and trim around your door opening.
+The door will screw into the outer casing, so it needs to be solid to support the weight of your storm door.
+Use a level to make sure the door frame is plumb and the top level.
 A Z-bar extender can also be used to square an opening.

 If your storm door is exposed to direct sun, change over to screens early in the spring.
 Wait until the end of fall before putting the glass panels back on.
 The panels can act like a greenhouse, heating up the space between the two doors and causing weather stripping to deteriorate quickly.
 In extreme cases, the heat could warp metal house doors.